 - Confusion between medical cryotherapy and wellness-based cryotherapy

-- Studios advertising extreme temperatures or “pushing limits”
+- Studios advertising extreme temperatures or treating cold exposure like a toughness test

 - A lack of clear explanation around how sessions are managed